 Malcolm II , known as 'Forranach' meaning the destoyer, taking advantage of the fact that the English were preoccupied with Viking raids, marched south with Owain the Bald, King of Strathclyde in 1018 or possibly 1016, and together they burnt much of Northumbria.Carham

-The area of Lothian, the south east of Scotland between the Tweed and the Forth, had formed part of the Angle kingdom of Northumbria from the mid seventh century until 867, when the Vikings had conquered York and established the kingdom of Jorvik.
-By the early ninth century, the lords of Bamburgh in northern Northumbria maintained a semi-independence, however, they were unable to resist pressure from the north where the kings of the Scots pursued their own territorial ambitions southwards.
+The area of Lothian, the south-east of Scotland between the Tweed and the Forth, had formed part of the Angle kingdom of Northumbria from the mid-seventh century until 867, when the Vikings had conquered York and established the kingdom of Jorvik.
+By the early ninth century, the lords of Bamburgh in northern Northumbria maintained a semi-independence, however, they were unable to resist pressure from the north where the kings of the Scots pursued their territorial ambitions southwards.
 By 962 the Scots had taken Edinburgh and much of Lothian.
-With the loss of Lothian, the lords of Bamburgh were keen to retain the southern half of their domain, with the Scots equally keen to extand their territories southwards.
+With the loss of Lothian, the lords of Bamburgh were keen to retain the southern half of their domain, with the Scots equally keen to extend their territories southwards.

-Malcolm was met by a local force led by by Uhtred the Bold, Earl of Northumbria, the son of Waltheof I, ealdorman of Bamburgh, at Carham on Tweed.
-Uhtred had previously heavily defeated Malcolm at Durham in 1006, but Northumbria had been substantially weakened over the years by its neighbors.
+Malcolm was met by a local force led by Uhtred the Bold, Earl of Northumbria, the son of Waltheof I, ealdorman of Bamburgh, at Carham on Tweed.
+Uhtred had previously heavily defeated Malcolm at Durham in 1006, but Northumbria had been substantially weakened over the years by its neighbours.